briansu2004/udemy-devops-real-projects/008-AnsibleVagrantJenkinsDeployment/02_Y_Windows_Ubuntu.md

-# Project 008: Install Jenkins Using Ansible
+# Lab 008: Install Jenkins Using Ansible

 Windows + Ubuntu

-## Project Goal
+## Lab Goal

 In this lab, we will learn how to use Ansible to install Jenkins.